A Bucket of Blood: Adaptations

 The film was remade for television in 1995 under the same name, although the remake was also distributed under the title The Death Artist.
 The remake was directed by comedian Michael McDonald and starred Anthony Michael Hall and Justine Bateman.
 The cast also included cameos by David Cross, Paul Bartel, Mink Stole, Jennifer Coolidge and Will Ferrell.

 A musical production of A Bucket of Blood was produced by Chicago's Annoyance Theatre in 2009.
-It opened Sept.
-26, and closed Oct.
-31, 2009, garnering exceptional reviews, including a recommendation from the Chicago Reader.
+It opened September 26, and closed October 31, 2009, garnering exceptional reviews, including a recommendation from the Chicago Reader.
 The musical was directed by Ray Mees, with music by Chuck Malone.
-The cast included James Stanton as Walter Paisley, Sam Locke as Leonard, Peter Robards as Maxwell, Jen Spyra as Carla, Colleen Breen as Naolia, Maari Suorsa as Alice, Tyler Patocka as William and Peter Kremidas as Lee.|Another musical adaptation is currently in development, retitled Beatsville.
+The cast included James Stanton as Walter Paisley, Sam Locke as Leonard, Peter Robards as Maxwell, Jen Spyra as Carla, Colleen Breen as Naolia, Maari Suorsa as Alice, Tyler Patocka as William and Peter Kremidas as Lee.
+Another musical adaptation is currently in development, retitled Beatsville.
 It features a book by Glenn Slater and music and lyrics by Wendy Wilf.

+In March 2023, the La Mirada Theatre premiered a musical adaption of A Bucket of Blood entitled Did You See What Walter Paisley Did Today?
+Although no promotional material ever directly stated that Walter Paisley was an adaptation of Bucket of Blood, the plot and characters of the musical are identical to those of the film, including exact character names.
+The only major difference is the ending, in which Walter falls into a concrete mixer rather than hanging himself.
+The show featured a libretto by Randy Rogel and choreography by Connor Gallagher, as well as direction by BT McNicholl, and ran from March 16, 2023 to April 2, 2023.